Shkodër: Modern

 Shkodër was the seat of a Catholic archbishopric and had a number of religious schools.
 The first laic school was opened here in 1913, and the State Gymnasium was opened in 1922.
 It was the centre of many cultural associations.
 In sports Shkodër was the first city in Albania to constitute a sports association, the "Vllaznia" (brotherhood).
 Vllaznia Shkodër is the oldest sport club in Albania.

 During the early 1990s, Shkodër was once again a major centre, this time of the democratic movement that finally brought to an end the communist regime established by Enver Hoxha.
 In the later 2000s (decade), the city experiences a rebirth as main streets are being paved, buildings painted and streets renamed.
 In December 2010, Shkodër and the surrounding region was hit by probably the worst flooding in the last 100 years.
-In 2011, a new swing bridge over the Buna River was constructed, thus replacing the old bridge nearby.
+In 2011, a new swing bridge over the Buna was constructed, thus replacing the old bridge nearby.

 Geography

 Shkodër extends strategically on the Mbishkodra Plain between the Lake of Shkodër and the foothills of the Albanian Alps, which forms the southern continuation of the Dinaric Alps.
 The northeast of the city is dominated by Mount Maranaj standing at 1576 m above the Adriatic.
 Shkodër is trapped on three sides by Kir in the east, Drin in the south and Buna in the west.
 Rising from the Lake of Shkodër, Buna flows into the Adriatic Sea, forming the border with Montenegro.
 The river joins the Drin for approximately 2 km southwest of the city.
 In the east, Shkodër is bordered by Kir, which originates from the north flowing also into the Drin, that surrounds Shkodër in the south.
 The area of the municipality of Shkodër is 872.71 km2; the area of the municipal unit of Shkodër (the city proper) is 16.46 km2.

 Lake Shkodër lies in the west of the city and forms the frontier of Albania and Montenegro.
 The lake became the symbol of the stable and consistent economic and social divide of the city.
 Although, the lake is the largest lake in Southern Europe and an important habitat for various animal and plant species.
 Further, the Albanian section has been designated as a nature reserve.
 In 1996, it also has been recognised as a wetland of international importance by designation under the Ramsar Convention.
-River Buna connects the lake with the Adriatic Sea, while the Drin provides a link with Lake Ohrid in the southeast of Albania.
+Buna connects the lake with the Adriatic Sea, while the Drin provides a link with Lake Ohrid in the southeast of Albania.
 It is a cryptodepression, filled by the river Morača and drained into the Adriatic by the 41 km Buna.